spamsammi/wg_wol_relay/README.md

 ## Testing/Usage

 1. Using a WireGuard client, connect to the WireGuard server
-2. Send a WOL packet with to the sleeping computer on the home/local network
+2. Send a WOL packet that has the WireGuard server as the destination address and the MAC address of the sleeping computer on the local network
 3. Confirm that the sleeping computer is now on and can be reached through the VPN connection

 ## Debugging

 To debug the service, check the system log on the VPN server for the service `wg_wol_relay`.

+## WOL Packet Structure

+Without going into low level detail, the WOL packet just needs the destination IP address of the WireGuard server and the MAC address of the sleeping computer.
+There are several tools available to do this from the commandline, phone applications, etc.

 # Use Case

 This script was specifically made to solve the issue of having to create a custom webserver API on or sshing into the VPN server to send a WOL packet directly onto the local network.
 With either of these approaches, the MAC address is needed for the sleeping computer and it would likely need to be coded somewhere on the VPN server itself.
+This script also solves having to potentially modify router settings to allow broadcasting from a WOL packet directed at the VPN sever.

 This approach simplifies the process by caputring/extracting the MAC address from the WOL packet sent from the WireGuard client to the server and then sending that MAC address in a WOL packet to the local network (like the approaches above) without the need for custom code.

+## Specific Use Case

-**A specific use case that this solves is waking a PC from a WireGuard client in order to stream a remote desktop session via a streaming application (like Moonlight)**
+This directly solves waking a PC from a WireGuard client in order to stream a remote desktop session via the streaming application Moonlight.